 However, just 10% of all mica is synthetic and that number isn’t expected to grow anytime soon.

-What brands are using ethical or synthetic mica?
+What brands are using synthetic mica or ethically sourced mica?

 - Axiology uses mica that is not from areas associated with child labor (i.e. India and South Africa).
 Their mica supplier supports the organization Made in a Free World.